 Injured on someone else’s property in California?
 Call us for help…

 For questions about how you filing a claim for damages caused by dangerous property conditions or to discuss your case confidentially with one of our skilled personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
-For injuries that occur in Nevada or Colorado, please see our pages on premises liability laws in Nevada and premises liability laws in Colorado).
+Our law firm of personal injury lawyers offers free consultations and legal advice.

 - California Civil Code Section 1714(a), (“Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person…”)